5afe/safe/specs/change_password/01_main.rst

 - Current password.
 - New password

   - Minimum 8 characters (>=8)
   - At least 1 number
   - At least 1 letter
-    - No more than 2 identical characters in a row (e.g. 111 is not allowed, 11 is fine)
+  - No more than 2 identical characters in a row
+    (e.g. 111 is not allowed, 11 is fine)
-    - Maximum lenght?
+  - Maximum length?
 - Repeat new password

   - Needs to match

 Outputs
 ------------

 - Changed password
 - Error messages

   - Wrong current password entered
   - New password does not meet requirements
   - Repeated new password does not match.